babbaranish/babbaranish/README.md

 ## I'm a Web Developer, and a Noob(ofcourse)!

-- 🔭 I’m currently working with MERN Stack.
+- 🔭 I’m currently working with React/Typescript.
-- 🥅 2023 Goals: Contribute to Open Source projects, Improve my knowledge about React, Get a better job :) and Redesign my portfolio
+- 🥅 Future: Improve my knowledge about React, Get a better job :) and Redesign my portfolio maybe?
-- ⚡ Hobbies: I love creating UI and playing some games XD
+- ⚡ Hobbies: Creating UI

 ### Connect with me: